Learning coding/design/AI

 Analysis of learning activities indicated gains in both the pre-, in- and after-class phases.
 LMS data also showed that the concept-check questions prompted students to access the introductory videos and other preparatory resources more often, prolonging their time on task and enhancing pre-class preparation.
 Participation was more even in group work, and guiding questions calling for critiques of derivations elicited peer explanations and encouraged error identification.
 Following the class, reflections in their journals became more detailed with students making explicit what informed their understanding and uncertainty, as well as how they tackled these uncertainties; also, a greater number of students voluntarily submitted subsequent supplementary sensitivity analyses down to the factorisation(s), revealing a higher level of engagement and consolidation.

 In order to have a more systematic view on the behavioral performance of students in various stages of blended instruction, it should be first of all showed their baseline distributions on major factors.
-Table 5 presents descriptive statistics of tool use frequency, course engagement, and self-efficacy, which are then used as a basis for examining subsequent changes behaviourally and mechanisms beneath them.
-Figure 2 shows the time-varying behavior of student engagement in the three blended instruction phases.
-As shown, engagement started from the baseline in the pre-class phase (M = 75, SD = 8), then rapidly reached the highest level in the in-class phase (M = 87, SD = 7).
-Engagements decreased in the post class phase (M = 80, SD = 9), but were significantly higher than that in the pre-class phase, suggesting that the in-class interaction stimulated interest that carried over into post-class activities.
-Paired sample t tests (Table 6) showed that the in-class engagement was greater than pre-class (t = 9.85, p < 0.001, Cohen’s d = 1.58) and post-class (t = −5.71, p < 0.001, Cohen’s d = 0.88).
-Post-class engagement was higher than pre-class (t = 3.87, p < 0.001, Cohen’s d = 0.61).
+Table 5 presents descriptive statistics of software use frequency, course engagement, and self-efficacy, that are then used as a foundation for inspecting subsequent adjustments behaviourally and mechanisms beneath them.
+Figure 2 exhibits the time-varying habits of scholar engagement within the three blended instruction phases.
+As proven, engagement began from the baseline within the pre-class section (M = 75, SD = 8), then quickly reached the very best degree within the in-class section (M = 87, SD = 7).
+Engagements decreased within the put up class section (M = 80, SD = 9), however had been considerably greater than that within the pre-class section, suggesting that the in-class interplay stimulated curiosity that carried over into post-class actions.
+Paired pattern t exams (Table 6) confirmed that the in-class engagement was larger than pre-class (t = 9.85, p < 0.001, Cohen’s d = 1.58) and post-class (t = −5.71, p < 0.001, Cohen’s d = 0.88).
+Put up-class engagement was greater than pre-class (t = 3.87, p < 0.001, Cohen’s d = 0.61).

 Variable M SD Min